ThanhHaipear/ThanhHaipear/README.md

 ## 🎯 Current Focus

 * Building practical Python projects
-* Deepening my knowledge of Computer Vision
+* Deepening my knowledge of Computer Vision.
 * Looking for opportunities to collaborate on real-world and open source projects.

 ## 📬 Contact